 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Deflected flooring was noted.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.
 Low level internal glazing should be checked for safety glass.